convertigo/convertigo/diagnostics/retailstore-flow/campaign-protocol.md

 persistent launch.
 Treat these as browser milestones; do not substitute MCP authoring timestamps for runtime milestones.

-The strict acceptance branch must contain exactly 22 products.
-Capture the visible initialization, synchronization and indexing stages, every breadcrumb state, the product quantity and computed total, browser Back, breadcrumb Back and the repeated offline branch.
+The root must contain exactly 14 unique departments.
+The strict acceptance branch named in the fresh-agent prompt must contain exactly 22 unique products.
+Capture the visible initialization, synchronization and indexing stages, every breadcrumb state, the product quantity and computed total, browser Back, visible Back, breadcrumb Back and the repeated offline branch.
+Assert that catalog and detail are mutually exclusive states.
 Repeat startup in the same persistent browser profile and reject any run that remains on active 100/100.
+Reject dynamic tests that select an arbitrary first or last card without these fixed counts and labels.

 After the agent stops, run `campaign-trace.mjs analyze` over every segment.
 Add the generated summary to the result record before inspecting the legacy